mikedll/cknife/README.md

       cknifeaws stop_server [SERVER_ID]           # Stop a given EC2 server (does not terminate it)
       cknifeaws upsync [BUCKET_NAME] [DIRECTORY]  # Push local files matching glob PATTERN into bucket.
 Ignore unchanged files.

-## AWS Key and Secret Configuration
+### AWS Key and Secret Configuration

-In order of priority, Setup your key and secret with:
+Setup your AWS key and secret in any of these methods, in order of priority:

   - $CWD/cknife.yml
   - $CWD/tmp/cknife.yml